Following are our 2014-2015 Board of Directors----

 Ms. Gray is a former client appointed by Family Counseling and Children's Services in Lenawee County.
 Ms. Gray works at the Institute for Higher Learning in Ann Arbor.

 Ms. Inquilla was appointed by the Farmworker Legal Services Advisory Board and the State Bar of Michigan.
 Ms. Inquilla is in private practice in Kalamazoo and is the former Director of the Diocese of Kalamazoo Immigration Assistance Program.
-Ms. Inquilla is also the co-chair of the Westside Immigration Advocates of Michigan.
 Ms. Inquilla is a prior fellow with the National Association of Public Interest Law and the Urban Morgan Institute of International Human Rights.

 Ms. Ledon is a former LSSCM client and former LSSCM Board member.
 Ms. Ledon was appointed by Casa Latina.
 Ms. Ledon works with Casa Latina, an immigration assistance organization and also works as a translator in the Michigan Court System.